AnyTrack

 Fix: Use “First Conversion” reporting for new customer acquisition campaigns.
 Reserve “All Conversions” for total revenue tracking and retargeting.

-Automation rules save 10-20 hours weekly and improve performance, but only with accurate data feeding them.
+Automation rules save 10 to 20 hours weekly and improve performance, but only with accurate data feeding them.

 The five essential automation rules every advertiser needs:

-- Winner scaling (increase budgets on high ROAS)
+2. Winner scaling (increase budgets on high ROAS).

-- Weekend budget adjustment (reduce spend during low-converting periods)
+4. Weekend budget adjustment (reduce spend during low-converting periods).

-20-30% attribution loss is standard in 2025 due to iOS restrictions and privacy changes.
+20% to 30% attribution loss is standard since iOS 14.5.
 If your automation decisions are based on incomplete data, you’re pausing winners and under-investing in high performers.

 Server-side tracking is non-negotiable for accurate attribution.
 Pixel-only setups miss conversions that browser restrictions block.
-Combining Pixel + Conversions API delivers up to 19% additional purchase attribution visibility.
+Combining Pixel and Conversion API delivers up to 19% additional purchase attribution visibility.

 Start conservative, then scale.
 Use preview mode for new rules.
 Base thresholds on your data, not industry benchmarks.
 Avoid triggering rules during learning phase.
 Cap budget increases at 20% to prevent algorithm resets.